MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 #### We have no plans to adopt Copilot on our network.
 Can we remove access to creating the Copilot adoption community?

-Only a network admin or corporate communicator can create a Copilot adoption community and only these roles see the discoverable banner in their home feed or Viva Engage admin center.
-This access to creating a Copilot adoption community cannot be removed.
+Access to the community configuration settings can't be removed, but only your network admins and corporate communicators will see the discoverable banner in their home feed and admin center.
-Once created, the Copilot adoption community can be deleted.
+Once a Copilot adoption community is created, however, it can be deleted.